- Mindfulness-based stress reduction (MBSR)

 - Lifestyle modification

-A few studies indicate that meditation may be helpful to stop smoking or reduce alcohol intake.
+A few studies indicate that meditation may be helpful in making lifestyle changes or modifying behaviors.

 - Mood disturbance